gocardless/patroni-spike/README.md

 # Patroni Spike

+## What is this

+A quick spike on running Patroni+Postgres in kubernetes, but only as a quick-and-dirty substitute for spinning up VMs.
+As a result, we've avoided all of Patroni's "kube-native" features.

+## Deployment

+`ls *.yaml | xargs -n1 kubectl apply -f`

 ## How to failover

 `patronictl` may fail you.
 So you can port-forward to any of the patroni